stends2001/mathvec/README.md

 # MATHVEC

 This little project is there to make .svgs out of math text.
+A stand-alone application is defined in this project which can be run by itself (please see **Getting started**).

 ## Requirements
 Python 3.10+, tkinter (usually a standard library), and a LaTeX distribution (e.g. TeX Live or MiKTeX) available on your PATH.
 Also note, specifically the following LaTeX packages are used: